rhilconsultants/HELM-ArgoCD-Lab/Lab1/Bouns_lab.md

    TIP, try to scale on deployment from 3 to 1 and see what is going on.

-## Great Job You have Finished Bouns Lab
+## Great Job You have Finished the Bonus Lab